nodejs/node/doc/api/buffer.md

   **Default:** `'utf8'`.
 * Returns: {integer} The number of bytes contained within `string`.

-Returns the actual byte length of a string.
-This is not the same as [`String.prototype.length`][] since that returns the number of *characters* in a string.
+Returns the byte length of a string when encoded using `encoding`.
+This is not the same as [`String.prototype.length`][], which does not account for the encoding that is used to convert the string into bytes.

 For `'base64'` and `'hex'`, this function assumes valid input.
-For strings that contain non-Base64/Hex-encoded data (e.g. whitespace), the return value might be greater than the length of a `Buffer` created from the string.
+For strings that contain non-base64/hex-encoded data (e.g. whitespace), the return value might be greater than the length of a `Buffer` created from the string.

 ```js